 Creighton’s Service Learning Program Abroad, Encuentro Dominicano, is Creighton’s own study abroad program facilitated through a collaborative effort by the Creighton College of Arts & Sciences (CCAS), the Office of International Programs (OIP), the Department of Residence Life, and the Division of Student Services.
 Courses are taught by the Academic Director and other visiting Creighton faculty members.
-During the semester, students will spend time in a “campo” living with a host family and completing a service project.
+During the semester, students will spend time in the campo for 10 days at the start of the semester and then 10 days at the end of the semester with their host family.
+The cohort will spend time in the campo working on a sustainable project planned beforehand.
+The campo immersions allow students to see life in Santiago outside of the city and ILAC and deeply immerse them into the Spanish culture with their host family.
 Space on each semester cohort fills fast; if you are interested, submit your Encuentro Dominicano application to the OIP as soon as possible!

 The curriculum and program are specifically designed to make it easier for students of all majors and all colleges to participate in Encuentro.
 You will take classes that satisfy various components of the MAGIS Core.
 The program's website can be found here: https://www.creighton.edu/encuentro/aboutthecurriculum/